-A Sunrise Crowd Gathers at Bondi Beach in Solace and Defiance after a Massacre
+A Sunrise Crowd Gathers at Bondi Beach in Solace and Defiance After a Massacre

 With questions emerging about whether Australian Jews were sufficiently protected from the threat of attack, and fears of a backlash against Muslims, armed police officers stood guard outside synagogues and mosques in Sydney on Friday.

-Life also began returning to normal on the sand and boardwalk, where people jogged, walked dogs and sipped coffee as the hum of everyday life at Bondi Beach.
+Life also began returning to normal on the sand and boardwalk, where people jogged, walked dogs, and sipped coffee in the hum of everyday life at Bondi Beach.

 In a country where mass shootings are rare and most people pride themselves on an ability to get along, Australians have been stricken and bewildered by the attack.
 Many looked to cope as they always have, by rising at dawn, donning swimsuits, grabbing surfboards and making their way to the beach.